Why Your Nomination Lodgement Date Sets the Salary Threshold

 • The ENS Direct Entry pathway draws on the CSOL, with income thresholds indexed annually.

-• The regional subclass 494 and subclass 187 pathways are tied to the Temporary Skilled Migration Income Threshold (TSMIT), which is set separately and changes by a different mechanism.
+• The regional subclass 494 and subclass 187 pathways are tied to the Temporary Skilled Migration Income Threshold (TSMIT), which from 1 July 2026 is aligned with the CSIT and indexed automatically under regulation 5.42A of the Migration Regulations 1994.

 Threshold or market rate: whichever is higher